LeVlad/BusyMammaBee/README.md

 # BusyMammaBee #

-Is a static website where anyone with an interest in what life with children is can have a look and read

-# Site overview #

  BusyMammaBee came about while I was searching for various articles to read so I can have a better idea of what to expect as a young parent.
 It took some time to realize nothing can prepare you to fully understand what you're about to jump into.
 With this site I want to help likeminded people connect with each other and learn as much as they can concerning child raising techniques, ideas but also fails and lessons learned.

  # Table of contents #